Skip to main content

 There were three crosses on the hill that day.
 On one was a blaspheming criminal; in the middle was the Son of God paying the penalty for sin; and on the third cross hung a repentant sinner saying, “Jesus, remember me when You come in Your kingdom!”
 (Luke 23:42).
 There was nothing he could do except believe that Jesus was the Messiah, and Christ answered him, “Today you shall be with Me in Paradise” (v.
 43).
 The only way to be saved is through faith in Jesus Christ.

 • How does a deeper understanding of what transpired on the cross affect your appreciation of salvation?
-How could it change your lifestyle and priorities?

 Download Link